 Tickets for our Tom Jones @ Cartmel Races event on Friday 30th June are available to purchase online.
 Camping pitches, for Tom Jones @ Cartmel Races, for campervans and caravans have now SOLD OUT.
-Camping pitches are still available online tents.
+Camping pitches are still available online for tent pitches only.

 Cheshire trainer William Kinsey is facing a tricky decision at Cartmel this weekend as he weighs up the options for his talented course specialist Allbarnone.